Deep CBDs

 What types of payment do you accept?

-We accept credit/debit card, PayPal, and certain installment payment providers like Affirm, depending on the trademark's value and your location.
+We accept credit/debit card, PayPal, several regional payment processors, and buy-now-pay-later (BNPL) providers like Affirm, Afterpay, and Klarna, depending on the trademark's value and your location.
 For larger purchases (roughly $10,000 or more), we also accept bank transfer if you reach out to us and let us know you'd like to pay that way.

 How soon will I be the legal owner of the trademark after I pay for it?